TiagoOlivoto/tiagoolivoto/content/post/seq_path_anal/index.markdown

 In this short post, I'll use the data `data_ge2()`, a data set for a maize multi-environment trial, as a motivating example.
 The BLUPs for the genotype-environment interaction will be used in the path analysis in two ways.
 The first will consider the analysis across environments.
 In the second, a sequential path analysis will be performed within each environment.

-To construct the sequential model, KW (kernel weight per ear) will be used as a the dependent trait.
+To construct the sequential model, KW (kernel weight per ear) will be used as the dependent trait.
 The first set of predictors will be TKW, NKE, and NKR.
 The second set of predictors will be the plant- and ear-related traits PH, EH, EL, ED, CL, and CD.

 ```r